Sign-SGD via Parameter-Free Optimization: Algorithms and Convergence Analysis

 \subsection{Exact gradients setting}

-To begin, we present an additional assumption regarding the gradient oracles. \begin{assumption} At any point $x\in\mathbb R^d$, we have access to the exact gradient, i.e., we can compute the full gradient value $\nabla f(x)$. \end{assumption}
+We begin with an additional assumption regarding the gradient oracles. \begin{assumption} At any point $x\in\mathbb R^d$, we have access to the exact gradient, i.e., we can compute the full gradient value $\nabla f(x)$. \end{assumption}